PaulNobrega/globalfitJS/Readme.md

 // --- 5.
 Define Options (Fixing, Linking, Logging) ---

-// Example: Fix the Gaussian center (Dataset 0, Model Group 0, Param Index 1) const fixMap = [
+// Example: Fix the Gaussian center (Dataset 0, Model Group 0, Param Index 1)
+// Structure matches initialParameters const fixMap = [
   [ [false, true, false] ], // Fix center for Gaussian in DS 0
   [ [false, false] ] // Both linear params free in DS 1
 ];

-// Example: Link Gaussian width (DS 0, MG 0, PI 2) to Linear intercept (DS 1, MG 0, PI 1)
+// Example: Link Gaussian width (DataSet 0, ModelGroup 0, ParameterIndex 2) to Linear intercept (DS 1, MG 0, PI 1)
+// each parameter link group references to coordinate of the parameter group in initialParameters, and the index of the parameter within that group
 // (This might not make physical sense, just demonstrates linking) const linkMap = [
   // Group 1